 Nutritionally, garbanzos are an excellent source of protein.
-Combined with a grain such as rice or pasta, garbanzos become a complete protein, almost as good as meat, but without the unhealthy fat.
-They are source of cholesterol lowering fiber, and especially high in insoluble fiber which helps prevent digestive disorders such as diverticulosis and irritable bowel syndrome.
+Combined with a grain such as rice or pasta, garbanzos become a complete protein.
+Almost as good as meat, but without the unhealthy fat.
+They are source of cholesterol lowering fiber, and especially high in insoluble fiber.
+Which helps prevent digestive disorders such as diverticulitis and irritable bowel syndrome.

 Crispy Spinach Curry Rolls with Apricot Chutney

 - 1 oz fresh ginger

 - 5 oz baby spinach

 - 4 8-inch flour tortillas